qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 ## Acknowledgement and Credits

-The codebase developed are in reference to the "Building Generative AI-Powered Applications with Python" https://www.coursera.org/learn/building-gen-ai-powered-applications.
+The codebase for the simple apps developed are referenced from *"Building Generative AI-Powered Applications with Python"* by IBM available at https://www.coursera.org/learn/building-gen-ai-powered-applications.